srmedinac/cv/README.md

 # Visual Computing

-## Workshops repo for the visual computing class at the National Univeristy of Colombia
+## Workshop repository for the visual computing class at the National Univeristy of Colombia 2018 - 3

-This repo will be divided in directories, each containing each workshop numbered like t1, t2 etc.